rkumar/rbcurse/README.markdown

     make
     sudo make install

-See the patch file from http://trickyco.de/tag/ncurses .
+See the patch file from [here](http://trickyco.de/tag/ncurses) .
 See other steps as above.

 If all fails, try this and let me know if it works, or fails.
-I have uploaded a modified ncurses gem here http://github.com/downloads/rkumar/rbcurse/ncurses-0.9.1.gem .
+I have uploaded a modified ncurses gem [here](http://github.com/downloads/rkumar/rbcurse/ncurses-0.9.1.gem) .
 Download this and then run:

     sudo gem install --local ncurses-0.9.1.gem